FelixFourcolor/He-trusted-in-God/README.md

 python noteblock-generator/generate.py src.json [path to your minecraft world]
 ```

 Checkout [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator)'s documentation which explains how this program works.
-Also checkout [Amulet-Core](https://github.com/Amulet-Team/Amulet-Core) which this program heavily relies upon.

 ## License
 Do whatever you want.